 Even at such a young age, this was one of my favourite shows of all time.
-Wolfie was a Marxist revolutionary who happened to love the mighty Fulham Football Club.
+Wolfie was a Marxist revolutionary who loved the mighty Fulham Football Club.

-As time went on, they would drift to the bottom division, almost leaving the football league in 1996.
+They would drift to the bottom division as time went on, almost leaving the football league in 1996.

 I agree this does sound ‘footie’ orientated.
 But imagine the emotions someone goes through when they see their mates celebrating!
-These other guys all ride high as their teams win leagues, trophies, appear on 'Match of the Day'.
+These other guys all ride high as their teams win leagues, and trophies, appear on 'Match of the Day.'

-It takes a lot of faith, love, passion, to support a team like that in those days.
-You could only dream of them being in top tier football, cup finals, on the television.
+It takes a lot of faith, love, and passion to support a team like that in those days.
+You could only dream of them being in top tier football, cup finals on the television.
 Yes, supporting your Liverpool and Chelsea, it’s so easy to feel pride and elation.
-Try having a vision for the struggling teams, THAT is true hope.
+Try having a vision for the struggling teams; THAT is true hope.

 Hope: That Really Sucks